EpicGateway/sdk-csharp/README.md

 HTTP requests.

-All methods and models within the SDK have an analogous relationship to the methods and object structures defined by the [EpicPay API Specification.][2]
+All methods and models within the SDK have an analogous relationship to the methods and object structures defined by the [EpicPay Gateway API Specification.][2]
 If you ever need clarification on how a method works, what parameters it requires, or what are valid for those parameters, the API specification is the best source for that information.